StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 <!-- --- -->

-#### A reminder of what we've been going over {#conclusions-the-essence-of-god-a-reminder-of-what-we-ve-been-going-over}
+#### A reminder of what we've been going over {#conclusions-the-essence-of-god-a-reminder-of-what-weve-been-going-over}

 We have been talking about the essence of God: His infinite nature and His perfect character.